 - Primal has a full-blown underwater level.
 Jen is given the Undine form to work and fight underwater while swimming.
 In an inversion of Super Drowning Skills, Jen's water form loses health when out of water, and cannot take so much as a step on dry land.
 Scree, being made of stone, just sinks and walks.

 - The Dragon Palace in Ōkami is completely underwater, but the controls are identical to playing above land - jumping, gravity, et al. That includes small ponds that you can drown in.
 Underwater.
-(You can also shake off this underwater water)
+You can also shake off this underwater water.

 - Blaster Master's Stage 5, in addition to having a That One Boss, is almost entirely underwater, so your Rover moves and jumps really slowly, and you don't get the swimming ability for it until after you beat the boss, so to reach certain parts you are forced to swim in just your space suit, making you a sitting duck for the otherwise weak Mooks.
+Zero has its Area 5 amount to the same thing, the big difference being that Jason gets to voice how much he is looking forward to this area, and that Gunvolt has his own problems.

 - DeepDive from An Untitled Story.
 A vertical shaft of water.
 Your oxygen is limited, but there are several air sources and Oxygen Meter expansions to survive.